 Boosts Immune System Function

 In addition to acting as an anti-inflammatory and antiseptic, the active ingredients in turmeric essential oil boost the efficacy of the body’s natural defenses in preventing pathogens from causing disease.
 In addition, turmeric’s immune-boosting properties have been shown to help the body’s response to allergens.

 According to a study in the Italian Journal of Biochemistry, curcumin, the important biochemical found in turmeric described above, causes the release of bilirubin, an antioxidant that leads to an overall strengthening of the immune system.

 During cold or flu season, diffuse a few drops of turmeric essential oil in a room diffuser to reap its immune-boosting benefits and protect yourself from the cold or flu.
-For an on-the-go immune boost, try inhaling this essential oil through a portable essential oil diffuser like Forest or Healthy MONQ.
+For an on-the-go immune boost, try using this essential oil in a portable essential oil diffuser like Forest or Healthy MONQ.